TheJumpCloud/support/PowerShell/ModuleChangelog.md

 ## 1.13.1

-Release Date: July 22, 2019
+Release Date: August 8, 2019

 #### RELEASE NOTES

 ```
-Bug fixes for MSP's that manage a large amount of organizations.
+Bug fixes for MTP admins that manage a large amount of orgs.
+New parameter "-SystemFDEKey" on Get-JCSystem to backup SystemFDEKeys.
+Enable SystemInsights for systems using new boolean parameter "-systemInsights" and Set-JCSystem.
 ```

 #### FEATURES

-N/A
+- Updated Function: Get-JCSystem with "-SystemFDEKey" parameter to return the SystemFDEKey for JumpCloud enabled encrypted systems when a system is searched for by JumpCloud SystemID.

+- Updated Function: Set-JCSystem with boolean parameter "-systemInsights" to enable or disable SystemInsights reporting for systems for EA enabled orgs.

 #### IMPROVEMENTS

-Update underlying code for organizations to match current development standards.
+Updated Function: Connect-JCOnline with new logic an UI for display release notes and improved module auto update logic.

 #### BUG FIXES

-Issues for MSP's that manage 10+ organizations have been resolved.
+- Updated Function: Connect-JCOnline to allow admins to successfully connect to for MTP admins that manage 10+ organizations have been resolved.

 ## 1.13.0